PERÚ PURO - the fair gourmet chocolate

 Dr. Frauke Fischer (left) and Dr. Arno Wielgoss (above) are the founding team of PERÚ PURO.

 What was or is your motivation behind PERÚ PURO?

 We did not want to accept that the great work of our small farmers in Peru, with their huge commitment in social and ecological terms, remained economically unsuccessful.
 We want to show that the highest social standards and active rainforest protection can also be economically successful.
 In doing so, we have always wanted to produce cocoa and chocolate of an extraordinarily high quality.
 With the original cocoa Chuncho, we not only process one of the rarest cocoa varieties on earth, but also still do this in one single layer and with one vintage.

 What is your advice to our readers: What can you do specifically for a better future?

 In the case of cocoa and chocolate, one can safely say: buy quality before quantity and look closely at what is hidden behind the products.
 Certified organic potatoes from Germany are probably quite similar in terms of their production.
 However, this does not apply to organic chocolate.
 There are huge differences, even if they all have the same seal!
 Anyone who buys our chocolate saves a donation for social or ecological projects, for example.
 For us, this is simply an elementary part of the product.

-Basically, everyone should look at what he or she can do where he or she is active.
-Regardless of whether it is job or leisure, there are always approaches for a better future to be active.
-Avoid waste, use resources wisely ...
+Basically, everyone should see what he or she can do where he or she is active.
+Whether job or free time, there are always ways to become active for a better future.
+Avoid waste, use resources sensibly...